-Providing your employees with decent holiday allowances and other types of leave as needed, makes them feel appreciated, supported, and comfortable to work for you.
+Providing your employees with decent holiday allowances and other types of leave as needed, makes them feel appreciated, supported, and comfortable working for you.

 Second, this type of absence is easier to manage for a company compared to other types of absence as you can plan in advance and arrange cover with enough warning.

 Quadrant 2 – Planned and Illegitimate